| | |

 O'Neal was born in Natchez, Mississippi on November 15, 1953.
 I began the interview by

-asking what he feels has shaped his voice the most.
-But believe it or not,
+asking what he feels has shaped his voice the most. -I'm definitely influenced by gospel, because that was like mandatory in my house for X

 music wasn't his first love, football was.
 After finishing school, Alex went to Chicago